 - You should not pay your business-related expenses through personal credit cards or bank accounts.

 - You should not transfer the money from your bank account to your personal account.

 - Have a business savings account and business chequing account for putting money aside and receiving payments, respectively.

-Keeping a clear distinction between your personal and business accounts helps you keep your finances secure without losing out on personal finance due to business difficulties and vice versa.
+It’s better to keep personal finances and business finances separately.
+It helps you keep your finances secure without losing out on personal finance due to business difficulties and vice versa.

 Digitize Account & Finance Management

 In this era of technology, it is easier to sort things out than ever before.
 There is an app for everything, and storage is unlimited.
 Digitizing your documents, accounts, contracts and every other business document is probably the best way not to feel like you are swamped with unending paperwork all the time when you should be working.